-To avoid the penalty you needed coverage that started by May 1st, 2014.
-If you missed the deadline you'll have to wait until the marketplace opens again on November 15th, 2014 to get marketplace coverage unless you qualify for a special enrollment period.
+To avoid the penalty you must obtain minimum essential coverage during open enrollment and maintain it throughout the year, or get an exemption.
+The fee is owed for each month you go without coverage or an exemption.
+If you miss the deadline for open enrollment, you’ll have to wait until the marketplace opens again to get covered, unless you qualify for a special enrollment period.

-The individual mandate is officially part of the shared responsibly provision and is called a individual shared responsibility fee.
-The fee works like this: if you don't have insurance in 2014 or obtain an exemption, you get charged a fee for every month you don't have insurance on your year-end MAGI taxable income.
-If you have coverage for at least one day in that taxable year then you don't owe the payment for that month.
+The individual mandate is officially part of the Shared Responsibly Provision and is called an Individual Shared Responsibility Payment.
+The fee works like this: if you don’t have insurance in 2015 or obtain an exemption, you get charged a fee for every month you don’t have insurance on your year-end MAGI taxable income.
+If you have coverage for at least one day within the taxable year, then you won’t owe the payment for that month.